wildfly/wildfly/jboss-javaee-7.0-with-transactions/README.md

-JBoss Java EE 7 with Transactions
+WildFly JBoss Java EE 7 with Transactions
 =================================

-JBoss AS includes a world class transaction manager.
-In order to access it's full capabilites, including for example XTS, WS-AT and WS-BA, you need to use the JBossTS APIs.
+WildFly includes a world class transaction manager.
+In order to access it's full capabilities, including for example XTS, WS-AT and WS-BA, you need to use the JBossTS APIs.

 Usage
 -----